If you want your customers to stick around, it’s important you understand how to reduce customer churn rate.

 6. Create a community around your product

-It’s true, people like to feel like they’re part of a community.
-Everyone wants to feel like they belong; it’s natural, isn’t it?
-To reduce customer churn rate, make your customers feel like they're part of your brand.
+People like to feel like part of a community.
+The desire to belong is ingrained in our very nature.
+So, one way of reducing customer churn rate is to make your customers feel like they're part of your brand.

-They run a guest post-driven blog which any member of the community is welcomed to submit a guest post.
-Moz’s Questions & Answers discussion board is very active and usually very educative.
+Moz runs a guest post-driven blog, to which any member of the community is welcome to submit a guest.
+Their questions and answers discussion board is also very active and usually very educational.

-7. Remind your customers how much value you provide them
+7. Remind customers of the value you provide

 8. Increase customer engagement